bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 as all parameters can be more general but the return type must be more special (or identical) to the corresponding target type.
 So it can be said that parameter- types are contravariant and the return type is covariant.
-Simply put a function can take the place of another function if it accepts parameters that are less specific and returns a value that is more specific than the target function.
+Broadly speaking a function can take the place of another function if it accepts parameters that are less specific and returns a value that is more specific than the target function.